In the original game

 - That's to say nothing of their final death cry:

 - The credits show the nature of how the beast infects regular victims through concept art.
 It literally strips all flesh and tissue from the body, leaving nothing but the skeleton of the victims if there is nothing mechanical to attach itself to.
+Though it would make much sense since when you board a disabled vessel of the beast, there are no bodies present.

 - Every single time the Beast uses its infection beam, if you are close enough to the ships being converted, you will hear the screams of your people getting consumed alive by the Beast.
 You will soon feel a Genre Shift from Real-Time Strategy to Survival Horror, most especially on the harder difficulties.
+What's worse, due to the nature of the infection beam you're guaranteed to see one at the absolute minimum of your ships be subjected to this fate no matter how well you play.
+Something as simple as letting a ship drift ever slightly too close can result in its crew dying horribly.

 - The seventh mission : the convoy escort mission.
 Protect utterly defenseless (and terrified, judging from the distress call they make) convoys against Beast infection warheads.
 If you do decide to focus on saving some ships at the expense of others, and they destroy the infected ships, it's an easy mission.
-(You will still hear the screams though) If you want to and save all the ships, and are on a higher difficulty challenge, good luck !
+(You will still hear the screams though) If you want to save all the ships, and are on a higher difficulty challenge, good luck !

 - The voice of the Beast is pretty unnerving.